nordlender/hamstertrader/README.md

 1. TSLA is a volatile stock.
 2. Long-term investments for volatile stocks are stupid investments.
 3. It is inaccurate, same-day investing and predictions are more applicable.

+## Note
+We've not implemented a "percentage score" as the assignment asks for.
+This doesn't really seem to make sense for linear regression.
+See associated MSE scores in the notebook.

+## For the aspiring stock trader
+Don't use this.
+Hamster trader is better.